tmorin/ceb/doc/delegate.md

+---
+title: delegate()
+---
 # delegate()

-The function `delegate()` return a fresh `DelegateBuilder` provided services to define a delegation on an attribute or an attribute.
+The function `delegate()` return a fresh `DelegateBuilder` providing services to define a delegation on an attribute or an attribute.

 ## Import